jserot/rfsm/Notes.md

-- the type of a model is no longer unique; there are possibly has many possible types as distinct instanciations of this model in the program; in practice, this means that each instance must now have its own copy of the (typed) associated model
+- the type of a model is no longer unique; there are possibly has many possible types as distinct instanciations of this model in the program; in practice, this means that each instance must now have its own copy of the (typed) associated model (see Sec.
+Compilation flow below)

 Compilation flow
 ----------------